gyng/webext-boilerplate/README.md

 Unminified packages are slower and larger (especially for React), but allows human checkers to scan through the code.

-- Due to the esbuildh setup, the options entrypoint in `/dist/index-{somehash}.html` is manually copied over using at the package step using `copystatic.sh`.
+- Due to the esbuild setup, the options entrypoint in `/dist/index-{somehash}.html` is manually copied over using at the package step using `copystatic.sh`.

 - To add new localisation strings, edit `_locales/en/messages.json`.
 Once done, run `yarn gen:tl-key` to create TS typedefinitions for you new i18n keys for typechecking.